"Oct. 23, 2012 -- Wider use of colonoscopy has led to a more dramatic decline in colorectal cancer rates, a new study suggests.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the entire patient information overview for Vectibix (Panitumumab Injection for Intravenous Use)»

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Vectibix FDA Prescribing Information: Side Effects

 The following adverse reactions are discussed in greater detail in other sections of the label:

-- Dermatologic Toxicity [see BOXED WARNING, DOSAGE AND ADMINISTRATION, and WARNINGS AND PRECAUTIONS]
+- Dermatologic and Soft Tissue Toxicity [see BOXED WARNING, DOSAGE AND ADMINISTRATION, and WARNINGS AND PRECAUTIONS]

-- Increased Mortality or Toxicity of Vectibix in Combination with Chemotherapy [see WARNINGS AND PRECAUTIONS]
+- Increased Tumor Progression, Increased Mortality, or Lack of Benefit in KRAS-Mutant mCRC [see INDICATIONS AND USAGE and WARNINGS AND PRECAUTIONS]

 - Electrolyte Depletion/Monitoring [see WARNINGS AND PRECAUTIONS]